Tool (Solver) to resolve daily grids of Wordle (all languages), a game where the player has to find one word per day, silimar to Lingo.

 Wordle was created in 2008 by Jonathan Feinberg, a very successful copy was put online in November 2021 by Josh Wardle, a concept which was bought by the New York Times.

 dCode retains ownership of the "Wordle Solver" source code.
-Any algorithm for the "Wordle Solver" algorithm, applet or snippet or script (converter, solver, encryption / decryption, encoding / decoding, ciphering / deciphering, breaker, translator), or any "Wordle Solver" functions (calculate, convert, solve, decrypt / encrypt, decipher / cipher, decode / encode, translate) written in any informatic language (Python, Java, PHP, C#, Javascript, Matlab, etc.) or any database download or API access for "Wordle Solver" or any other element are not public (except explicit open source licence like Creative Commons).
+Any algorithm for the "Wordle Solver" algorithm, applet or snippet or script (converter, solver, encryption / decryption, encoding / decoding, ciphering / deciphering, breaker, translator), or any "Wordle Solver" functions (calculate, convert, solve, decrypt / encrypt, decipher / cipher, decode / encode, translate) written in any informatic language (Python, Java, PHP, C#, Javascript, Matlab, etc.) or any database download or API access for "Wordle Solver" or any other element are not public (except explicit open source licence).
 Same with the download for offline use on PC, mobile, tablet, iPhone or Android app.

 Reminder: dCode is an educational and teaching resource, accessible online for free and for everyone.